This page shows you how to manage an existing incident using Stackdriver Incident Response and Management (IRM).

 To mark an incident as a duplicate, from any tab in the Incident Details view, do the following:

-Select the overflow menu (more_vert) and click Mark incident as duplicate:
+Expand the More more_vert menu and select Mark incident as duplicate:

 A dialog appears.